The ultimate guide to enjoying wet, winter and night riding in the PNW

-Justin Vander Pol is the founder of Abit Gear and was Evergreen Mountain Bike Alliance's first Executive Director.
-He loves doing trail maintenance in the pouring rain.
-Check out our Enduro MTB shorts that come in Slim Fit and Athletic Fit.
+I'm Justin Vander Pol, the founder of Abit Gear.
+I was Evergreen Mountain Bike Alliance's first Executive Director and I love doing trail maintenance in the pouring rain.
+Check out our MTB shorts that come in Slim Fit and Athletic Fit.

 We live in one of the best places for year-round riding... if you know how to dress and where to ride.
 It doesn't rain hard here, but it does rain freakishly often during the wet season, which is half the year.

 Let me start by saying, it's trail building season!
 Trail work is what I prefer to do when the weather is dismal.
 The community of trail builders is second to none and you'll find it's one heckuva party in the woods.
-Jump over to Evergreen, WMBC or your local trail association and discover the unique joy of throwing dirt in the winter.
+Jump over to Evergreen, WMBC, NW Trail Alliance or your local trail association and discover the unique joy of throwing dirt in the winter.

 How to Dress for Wet Weather Riding in the PNW